Dear reader of ADxS.org, please excuse the disruption.

 • DMN (precuneus) and cinguloopercular network (temporoparietal connection).

-The authors conclude that social cognition and communication impairments and ADHD may share abnormal functional connectivity in the DMN, frontoparietal network and cinguloopercular network.24
+The authors conclude that social cognition and communication impairments and ADHD may share abnormal functional connectivity in the DMN, frontoparietal network and cinguloopercular network.25

-Other studies have also found altered connectivity of the DMN in ADHD.25 Increased correlations of the DMN in the resting state between the posterior cingulate cortex / precuneus and the right middle frontal gyrus were found.
-These existed equally in adult ADHD sufferers and their first-degree relatives, but not in unaffected controls.
+Other studies also found altered connectivity of the DMN in ADHD.26 Increased correlations of the DMN in the resting state between the posterior cingulate cortex / precuneus and the right middle frontal gyrus were found.
+These existed equally in adult persons with ADHD and their first-degree relatives, but not in unaffected control subjects.
 The observed connectivity changes correlated with higher sustained attention problems.
-Furthermore, this brain-based neurocognitive trait dimensionally explained ADHD symptom variability.26
+Furthermore, this brain-based neurocognitive trait dimensionally explained ADHD symptom variability.27

-Another study found increased connectivity between the DMN and task-positive networks in ADHD sufferers compared to their unaffected siblings and healthy controls.
-Non-ADHD-affected siblings showed increased connectivity within the salience network and decreased connectivity between the DMN and salience network, in contrast to their ADHD-affected siblings and healthy controls.
-ADHD-affected siblings and their unaffected siblings showed no consistent changes in functional connectivity to healthy control subjects.
+Another study found increased connectivity between the DMN and task-positive networks in people with ADHD compared to their unaffected siblings and healthy controls.
+Non ADHD-affected siblings showed increased connectivity within the salience network and decreased connectivity between the DMN and salience network, in contrast to their ADHD-affected siblings and healthy controls.
+People with ADHD and their unaffected siblings showed no concordant changes in functional connectivity to healthy control subjects.
 These results were largely confirmed by complementary pairwise connectomic comparisons, but the main connectivity differences between the sibling groups could not be replicated in a closely age- and sex-matched subsample (20 subject-sibling pairs and 60 TD).9

 One study found strong coherence of the left dorsal anterior cingulate cortex (dACC) with DMN components in children with ADHD.
-Furthermore, a seed-to-voxel connectivity analysis using the left dorsal anterior cingulate as a seed region found evidence of higher temporal coherence with other neural networks compared to unaffected children.
-Children with ADHD appear to have a more distributed resting-state connectivity pattern in the DMN and other networks.27
+Furthermore, a seed-to-voxel connectivity analysis using the left dorsal anterior cingulate as a seed region found evidence of higher temporal coherence with other neural networks compared to children not affected by ADHD.
+Children with ADHD appear to have a more distributed resting-state connectivity pattern in the DMN and other networks.28

 1.6.3.
 Normalization of the DMN through stimulants

-In addition, functional imaging studies in ADHD sufferers not only show differences in DMN regions compared to healthy controls, but also a return to normal functions during treatment with stimulants (here: methylphenidate).28293031 The more intrinsically motivated attentional control in ADHD means that attention and its controllability is just as high as in non-affected individuals when there is a correspondingly high (intrinsic) interest and only deviates from the attention of non-affected individuals when there is a lower (intrinsic) interest.
+In addition, functional imaging studies in people with ADHD not only show differences in DMN regions compared to healthy controls, but also a return to normal functions when treated with stimulants (here: methylphenidate).29303132 The more intrinsically motivated attentional control in ADHD means that attention and its controllability are just as high as in non-affected individuals when there is a correspondingly high (intrinsic) interest and only deviate from the attention of non-affected individuals when there is a lower (intrinsic) interest.
 This is controlled by the DMN.
-Stimulants are able to align the attention control of ADHD sufferers with that of non-affected persons in the absence of (intrinsic) interest.32
+Stimulants are able to equalize the attentional control of persons with ADHD to that of non-affected people in the absence of (intrinsic) interest.33

 1.7.
 Thalamic PFC connectivity in ADHD unidirectional

-One study found a unidirectional connection from the cortex to the thalamus in the alpha, beta and gamma bands in ADHD sufferers, while non-affected people showed bidirectional connectivity between the cortex and thalamus.33
+One study found a one-way transmitting connection from the cortex to the thalamus in the alpha, beta and gamma bands in persons with ADHD, while non-affected people showed bidirectional connectivity between the cortex and thalamus.34

 1.8.
 Increased connectivity between right caudate nucleus and occipital nucleus accumbens

-Functional connectivity between the right parietal caudate and the nucleus accumbens correlates with ADHD.34
+Functional connectivity between the right parietal caudate and the nucleus accumbens correlates with ADHD.35

 1.9.
 Impaired signal variability of spontaneous neuronal activity, reduced entropy

-One study reported reduced brain signal variability and reduced multiscale entropy in children with ADHD in the higher-order functional networks as well as in the primary brain networks, e.g. in the default mode, frontoparietal network, attention network and visual network.
-The deviations in reduced brain signal variability correlated negatively with ADHD symptoms in the frontoparietal network and negatively with reaction time variability in the frontoparietal, default mode, somatomotor and attention networks.35
+One study reported reduced brain signal variability and reduced multiscale entropy in the higher-order functional networks as well as in the primary brain networks, e.g. in the default mode, frontoparietal network, attention network and visual network, in children with ADHD.
+The deviations of reduced brain signal variability correlated negatively with ADHD symptoms in the frontoparietal network and negatively with reaction time variability in the frontoparietal, default mode, somatomotor and attention networks.36

-Another study found a reduced amplitude of multiscale entropy in ADHD.
-The absolute spectral power showed higher variability values in ADHD.
+Another study found decreased amplitude of multiscale entropy in ADHD.
+Absolute spectral power showed higher variability values in ADHD.
 Multiscale entropy changes with age and increases with increasing number of scales.
-ADHD appears to have increased EEG variability and lower EEG complexity.36
+ADHD appears to have increased EEG variability and lower EEG complexity.37

-A reversal of entropy in various brain networks has been described from high to low stress.37
+A reversal of entropy in various brain networks has been described from high to low stress.38

 1.10.
 Connectivity and coherence altered in ADHD

-Several studies report interhemispheric connectivity changes in ADHD:38
+Several studies report interhemispheric connectivity changes in ADHD:39

-• Reduced interhemispheric coherence in the delta band in frontal brain regions39
+• Reduced interhemispheric coherence in the delta band in frontal brain regions40

-• Increased coherence in the theta band in posterior regions (only with eyes open)39
+• Increased coherence in the theta band in posterior regions (only with eyes open)40

-• Increased coherence in the theta band in central areas39
+• Increased coherence in the theta band in central areas40

 Several studies have analyzed the peculiarities of communication and connection within the brain in ADHD by measuring EEG and QEEG values.

-Measuring the synchronization or coherence of the brain’s EEG in the resting state is a common method for measuring cortical functional connectivity.41
+Measuring the synchronization or coherence of the brain’s EEG in the resting state is a common method for measuring cortical functional connectivity.42

-In ADHD, there is a clear pattern of reduced connectivity between anterior (front) and posterior (back) brain regions.42
+In ADHD, there is a clear pattern of reduced connectivity between anterior (front-facing) and posterior (back-facing) brain regions.43

-There is also reduced connectivity in the frontostriatal connections in ADHD.4344
+Similarly, in ADHD there is reduced connectivity in the frontostriatal connections.4445

 Adults with ADHD showed reduced activation of the bilateral inferior PFC, caudate and thalamus during stop tasks and cognitive switch tasks, as well as in the left parietal lobe (only) during the switch task.
 The more severe the ADHD behavioral symptoms were, the lower the increase in activation of similar regions in fronto-striatal, parietal and cerebellar brain areas.
-During stop tasks, ADHD sufferers showed reduced inter-regional functional connectivity between right anterior frontal, fronto-striatal and fronto-parietal neural networks.44
+During stop tasks, people with ADHD showed reduced inter-regional functional connectivity between right anterior frontal, fronto-striatal and fronto-parietal neural networks.45

 Another study found a lack of connectivity between the brain hemispheres in ADHD at rest and a stimulus-induced state of hyperconnectivity within and between frontal hemispheres.
-According to the study, ADHD is characterized by altered functional connectivity, particularly between frontal regions.45
+According to the study, there is an altered functional connectivity in ADHD, particularly between frontal regions.46

 ADHD sufferers of the mixed type had greater intrahemispheric theta and beta coherence than ADHD sufferers of the purely inattentive subtype.
-Frontally, ADHD sufferers of the mixed type have increased interhemispheric coherence in the delta and theta bands compared to ADHD sufferers of the purely inattentive subtype (ADHD-I).
-In ADHD-C sufferers, coherence in the beta band is increased in central / parietal / occipital brain regions.46
+Frontally, persons with ADHD of the mixed type have increased interhemispheric coherence in the delta and theta bands compared to people with ADHD of the purely inattentive subtype (ADHD-I).
+In people with ADHD-C, the coherence in the beta band is increased in central / parietal / occipital brain regions.47

-Another study used EEG signals, particularly in the beta band, to find evidence of altered effective connectivity in brain networks in children with ADHD.47
+Another study used EEG signals, particularly in the beta band, to find evidence of altered effective connectivity in brain networks in children with ADHD.48

-ADHD sufferers showed increased coherence in the lower alpha band (8 Hz) and decreased coherence in the upper alpha band (10-11 Hz).
-The increase in coherence at 8 Hz in ADHD sufferers and at 2 to 6 Hz in the control group was independent of stimulus presentation.
-In response to visual stimulation, ADHD sufferers showed reduced evoked power and increased frontal coherence.
-Non-affected persons only differed from ADHD patients on medication in the coherence level at 8 Hz.
-The results indicate a persistent lack of connectivity and stimulus-induced overconnectivity within and between frontal hemispheres in ADHD.45
+People with ADHD showed increased coherence in the lower alpha band (8 Hz) and decreased coherence in the upper alpha band (10-11 Hz).
+The coherence increase at 8-Hz in people with ADHD and at 2- to 6-Hz in the control group was independent of stimulus presentation.
+In response to visual stimulation, people with ADHD showed decreased evoked power and increased frontal coherence.
+Non-affected people with ADHD differed only in the coherence level at 8 Hz from medicated persons with ADHD.
+The results indicate a persistent lack of connectivity and stimulus-induced hyperconnectivity within and between frontal hemispheres in ADHD.46

-One study identified four corresponding patterns of dynamic functional brain connectivity (dFC) for different dimensions of behavioral or cognitive functions:48
+One study identified four corresponding patterns of dynamic functional brain connectivity (dFC) for different dimensions of behavioral or cognitive functions:49

 • Dimension inattention/hyperactivity